LogicMonitor seeks to disrupt AI landscape with $800M strategic investment at $2.4B valuation to revolutionize data centers.

 How to set up and deploy using an OpenShift cluster

 Firstly, a developer or DevOps professional needs to get access to OpenShift.
 You can download and manage the free version yourself, but the fully managed version needs to be purchased from Red Hat.
-When you subscribe to a hosted version of OpenShift, you’ll get secure credentials that you’ll require in order to deploy using the OpenShift environment.
+When you subscribe to a hosted version of OpenShift, you’ll get the secure credentials needed to deploy the OpenShift environment.

 The simplest way to interact with OpenShift is via the web console.
 There is also an oc command-line tool.

-Before you can deploy an application of any type, you must create a “project.”
-This contains everything relating to the application.
+Before deploying any application, you must create a “project.”
+This contains everything related to the application.

 At this point, you can also use the web console to add collaborators.